vizdata-f21/project-1-the_scatterplots/README.md

 The United States map visualization illustrates the location of the top 10 and bottom 10 ranked cities.
-This plot demonstrates that the cities ranked 1-10 have a visually higher percentage of city land dedicated to parks than the lowest-ranked cities in the dataset.
+This plot demonstrates that the cities ranked 1-10 have a higher percentage of city land dedicated to parks than the lowest-ranked cities in the dataset.
 This conclusion is in line with our initial hypothesis.
 We expected cities with a high overall score, calculated by the number of amenities per 10k residents, median park size, spending per resident, etc., to also have more city land dedicated to public parks.
 The geographic distribution of the 20 cities we plotted also provided interesting observations.
 The 10 cities with the lowest scores were all in the South and Southeast regions of the United States.
 The top 10 cities in 2020 are all in the Northeast, Midwest, and the state of California.
 We assume that this might imply that local governments in these regions and state are more invested in creating higher-quality parks for their residents.
 Another possibility